Michelle de Bruin

-Michelle de Bruin (born 1967) is a sculptor and artist, working primarily in stone.
+Michelle de Bruin (born 1967) is a British sculptor and artist, working primarily in stone.
 She has been based in the Scottish Borders since 1993.

 Biography

 Michelle de Bruin studied at the Lincoln School of Art, and subsequently at the Glasgow School of Art, graduating from the Sculpture Department of the School of Fine Art in 1990.

 Work

 Her early public work is featured in Sculpture in Glasgow - An Illustrated Handbook, Public Sculpture of Glasgow (Public Sculpture of Britain) and in the website "Glasgow- City of Sculpture".

 She began her professional life working in the realm of public art, but became disillusioned with this, and struck out on her own.
 Her personal work centres around misinformation, and to this end she has created a "Broom Cupboard" of taxonomic misfits from the animal world.

 "The particular focus of my work is in indeterminacy (from a philosophical and semiotic point of view) and areas where material evidence, language and narrative become confused or contradictory."